 It is the Authority's policy that employees accrue one sick day per month.
 Vacation time is posted to the employee's vacation bank the 1st of the month of the employee's anniversary.
+Executive staff accrues vacation monthly.
 Each full-time employee is also credited with five days personal leave each year.
 The Payroll Clerk enters time used weekly during the payroll process.